Solving the problem of induction for a hybrid working world

 Starting a new job can be overwhelming at the best of times.
 We can often feel that we lack both the information we need and an understanding of what’s expected of us, and this can create a sense of the ‘unknown.’

-Many organizations are still in the process of figuring out what hybrid working means to them, how they can create the optimal hybrid working environment, and how to onboard new starters remotely.
+Many organisations are still in the process of figuring out what hybrid working means to them, how they can create the optimal hybrid working environment, and how to onboard new starters remotely.
 All of this means that procedures surrounding virtual and hybrid onboarding are often far less than ideal, which can make the experience of new starters considerably more stressful than it needs to be.

 What is the purpose of a workplace induction?

 We all want new hires who can ‘hit the ground running’, but in order to do so – they need a smooth landing!
 The purpose of an induction, whether remote or otherwise, is to integrate a new employee into the company so that they feel welcomed and encouraged to become an effective and motivated member of the team as quickly as possible.
-Induction is also a great opportunity to inspire new starters, to help new people connect with your brand, and to promote your organization, its mission, and its strategic priorities.
+Induction is also a great opportunity to inspire new starters, to help new people connect with your brand, and to promote your organisation, its mission, and its strategic priorities.

 Creating an effective induction policy

-If you want to have a well-planned induction program ready for your new employee’s first day, then an induction policy needs to be in place even before any job offer is made.
+If you want to have a well-planned induction programme ready for your new employee’s first day, then an induction policy needs to be in place even before any job offer is made.
 Implementing an Induction Policy that clearly lays out the purpose and process for effective onboarding of new hires is essential.
-To ensure a smooth process, with the new starter feeling confident and equipped to take on their new responsibilities – and their line-manager and team members equally prepared to manage, delegate and support – the policy must outline who is responsible for the different elements of the induction program – line managers, team members, HR, facilities managers, and IT all have a role to play.
+To ensure a smooth process, with the new starter feeling confident and equipped to take on their new responsibilities – and their line-manager and team members equally prepared to manage, delegate and support – the policy must outline who is responsible for the different elements of the induction programme – line managers, team members, HR, facilities managers, and IT all have a role to play.

 Length of induction

 Where possible, a detailed handover is an essential part of an effective induction process.
-If possible, organizations should try to set-up an online meeting between the new employee and the previous job holder.
+If possible, organisations should try to set-up an online meeting between the new employee and the previous job holder.
 This will give new starters a chance to run through all of the important information relating to their role.
 As a minimum, a document providing key information about ongoing work activities and key contacts will give the new employee something to work with while they find their own way.

 Not only can collaboration tools such as ‘Spark’ or ‘Random Coffee’ be extremely useful to support a hybrid working model generally, but they can also be a great way to help new starters get to know their new colleagues.
-Remote workers don’t have the benefit of bumping into people at the coffee machine, so organizations need to create opportunities for these kinds of interactions to happen virtually.
+Remote workers don’t have the benefit of bumping into people at the coffee machine, so organisations need to create opportunities for these kinds of interactions to happen virtually.

 Whether ordering the IT and home office kit to be delivered to your new employee’s home address or scheduling in their first few key meetings, there’s a lot to think about and keep track of when onboarding a new employee – an Induction checklist can help ensure that none of the important stuff is missed.